fiskaltrust/rollout-doc/technical-operations/middleware/overview.md

 ## Introduction

-The Middleware represents the core service of fiskaltrust's portfolio and enables your POS systems to handle their receipts within the scope of full fiscal and legal compliance across markets.
+The Middleware represents the core service of fiskaltrust's portfolio and enables your POS Systems to handle their receipts within the scope of full fiscal and legal compliance across markets.

-It features a standardised **communication interface** to receive requests from the POS system, a **data layer** to manage and persist your receipts and their signatures, and a number of different **signing backends** which provide the required signature information.
+It features a standardised **communication interface** to receive requests from the POS System, a **data layer** to manage and persist your receipts and their signatures, and a number of different **signing backends** which provide the required signature information.

 There are several **deployment options** available (on- and off-premise) and, being backed by the .NET platform, the Middleware is a platform-independent service and runs on all major platforms with **.NET/Mono support**.